What is a Calorie? | How Many Calories Makes One Pound? | Burning Calories | Walking 1 Mile Burns How Many Calories?

 We feel that the dried cranberries makes a good choice for a quick snack, even though fresh fruit would have been a better choice - particularly in the area of calories.

 Pay attention to the serving size, including how many servings there are in the food package, and compare it to how much YOU actually eat.
-The size of the serving on the food package influences all the nutrient amounts listed on the top part of the label.

-In the sample label to the right, one serving of macaroni and cheese equals one cup.
+In the sample label below, one serving of macaroni and cheese equals one cup.
 If you ate the whole package, you would eat two cups.
-That doubles the calories and other nutrient numbers, including the %Daily Values as shown below (see Calories and %Daily Value for more information).

 Picture Example of Nutritional Information on Food Label

-Single Serving %DV Double Serving %DV
+Double Serving %DV

 Serving Size 1 cup (228g) 2 cups (456g)